Pregnant at 42 as a Black Woman: Black Motherhood, Celebration, Isolation & Mental Health

 It’s one thing to fear for yourself.

-The Mental Health Reality for Pregnant Women
+The Mental Health Reality for Pregnant Black Women

 As a clinician, I also understood what was happening beneath the surface.